Health and Safety in Interior Design

 Areas to Target and What To Do

-Taking the time now to make these adjustments will help you live more comfortably.
-Some are very easy to implement, such as selecting the right type of furniture, changing the layout of various rooms, swapping out lighting fixtures, employing decorating tips, updating home goods, and decluttering.
+Taking the time to implement healthier and safer options in a home can help older adults live more comfortably.
+Some adjustments are easy to make, such as selecting new furniture, changing the layout of various rooms, swapping out light fixtures, trying new decorating tips, updating home goods, and decluttering.

 Learn more about designing for seniors.